 Some factors that can complicate any surgery, including bariatric surgery, include:

-- blood loss (hemorrhage)
+- hemorrhage, or blood loss

-- side effects from general anesthesia
+- side effects of general anesthesia

 - infection of your incision